Billy Joel, 68, welcomes baby number three

 (CNN)A little over one week after Billy Joel confirmed that he and his fourth wife, Alexis Joel, were pregnant with their second child, the 68-year-old singer has welcomed their bundle of joy.

-Alexis gave birth to daughter Reme Anne on Sunday, a representative for the "Piano Man" told CNN.
+Alexis gave birth to daughter Remy Anne on Sunday, a representative for the "Piano Man" told CNN.

 This is the third daughter for Joel.
 The couple's first daughter, Della Rose, was born in August 2015 and Joel also has a daughter, Alexa Ray Joel, 31, from his second marriage to Christie Brinkley.